International Year One (UTP Stage II): Arts

 Overview

-UTP Stage II: Arts is equivalent to the first year of Toronto Metropolitan University’s Bachelor of Arts degree.
+International Year One (UTP Stage II): Arts is equivalent to the first year of Toronto Metropolitan University’s Bachelor of Arts degree.

-UTP Stage II: Arts is a first-year studies option that lets you explore social science and humanities programs areas before applying to your program of choice for your second year.
+International Year One (UTP Stage II): Arts is a first-year studies option that lets you explore social science and humanities programs areas before applying to your program of choice for your second year.
 All courses that you successfully complete in the Arts program will be credited to the selected Toronto Metropolitan University major.

 Students can also choose electives from a wide range of areas including marketing, human resources and business – many of which can lead to a minor.